The Screaming Tribesmen: History

 music – between loud, hard-edged rock, and 'pretty songs'."
 McFarlane felt they had "returned to their hard rock roots."

 Bones and Flowers provided two singles, "I've Got a Feeling" (September 1987) and "Casualty of Love" (March 1988).
-The band toured the United States in support of the album, while at home they had a run of Alternative No. 1 hits.
+The band toured the United States in support of the album, while at home they had a run of Alternative hits.
 In the US their work had regular airplay on the College Radio circuit.
 Their first music video, "I've Got a Feeling", featured on US MTV's 120 Minutes.
-It reached No. 1 on the KROQ charts in Los Angeles and No. 8 on Billboard's Modern Rock chart.
+It reached No. 1 on the KROQ charts in Los Angeles and No. 7 on Billboard's Modern Rock chart.
 Gardner felt, "you are likely to have been put off by the arena-rock treatment they give the song, but if you listen closely, you can hear the usual brilliant guitar line basis that the [group] use for most of their best songs."

 In April 1989 Fraser, Masuak and Wackley all left the group.
 Medew formed a new line-up with members of Melbourne band, Radio Luxembourg, Jeff Silver on bass guitar and Ritchie Hine on drums and former Kings of the Sun guitarist, Glenn Morris.
 This line-up released a five-track, EP, Take Cover, with cover versions in late 1989.
 The group's second album, Blood Lust, appeared in March 1991.
 McFarlane observed, "[it] included a couple of the band's heaviest ever songs like 'High Priestess', 'Frozen Tracks', 'Something Dangerous' and 'Queen of the Night Time World'."